PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * On **Part G**, set the **O-ring** in position
 * Assemble the **2 x knurled head screws M2,5x12mm** with their **2 x Nut HU M2.5**

->[!NOTE]
+!!! note

->Beware of the assembly way : nuts on the Oring side in the machined holes
+	Beware of the assembly way : nuts on the Oring side in the machined holes

 ![Flowcell Holder Assembly 2](images/Flowcell_Holder_Assembly_2.jpg "Flowcell Holder Assembly 2")